-Don’t worry if you’re from a small town or a less known area, this article breaks down “How to be a hot recruit even if you’re outside a recruiting hotbed”.
+Don’t worry if you’re from a small town or a less known area, this article breaks down “How to be a hot athlete recruit even if you’re outside a sports recruiting hotbed”.

 Expand Your Search

-It’s only natural that you’ll want to earn a scholarship to play at one of the schools on your preferred list.
+It’s only natural that you’ll want to earn an athletic scholarship to play at one of the schools on your prospect list.
 However, the same attributes that put a given school at the top of your list probably appeal to many other athletes as well.
 That means your competition might be tough and, if you don’t live in a recruiting hotbed for your sport, it might be extra tough.

 So, regardless of what schools are on your list, expand it.
 Look at what other schools have to offer, whether they’re smaller, larger, or even in different, lower divisions.
 Casting a bigger net in your search will give you plenty of options and contingency plans.
 If you’re off the beaten recruiting path for your sport, do everything you can to get on the radars of as many coaches as possible.